wscoble/beyond-the-prompt/presentation/slides.md

 ---

-# Round 5: Product Manager
+# Product Does the Math

 **Product Manager evaluates the trade-off**: